Blood samples are tested for anemia or signs of inflammation or to rule out other conditions

 First, compile your family medical history.
 Then, record your symptoms from the last 2-3 weeks, identifying where in your body they’re being felt.
 Third, talk openly about your Crohn's symptoms.
 This information will help your doctor diagnose your condition and decide which diagnostic tests may be appropriate.

 A combination of tests may be needed for a Crohn’s disease diagnosis.

-The symptoms of Crohn’s disease can be similar to those of other illnesses, including irritable bowel syndrome (IBS), and ulcerative colitis.
+The symptoms of Crohn’s disease can be similar to other illnesses, including irritable bowel syndrome (IBS) and ulcerative colitis.